Status of ITS resources

 The high cost of commercial print textbooks is a major concern for Kansas State University, students, and their parents.
-The initiative’s goal is to encourage the adoption and/or development of cost saving texts for students while improving the quality of the learning process.
-Through the initiative, faculty can receive a stipend up to $5,000 to develop or adopt an alternate to a traditional textbook.
+The initiative’s goal is to encourage the implementation of cost saving texts for students while improving the quality of the learning process.
+Through the initiative, faculty can receive a stipend up to $5,000 to develop or adopt an alternative to a traditional textbook.

 The funds can be given to either an individual faculty member or a team of faculty teaching multiple sections of the same course.
 A proposed project may include:

 Additional Resources on the K-State Open/Alternative Textbook Initiative